Debugging Perl DBI

 $dbh->do("some sql");

-instead and DBI will automatically die on the first "do" which fails.
+instead and DBI automatically dies on the first do that fails.

-If you execute an insert or update statement, check the operation inserted or affected some rows.
-By default, most DBDs will return true for a successful insert/update even if no rows were inserted or updated (a do method call is successful so long as the SQL runs).
+If you execute an INSERT or UPDATE statement, check the operation inserted or affected some rows.
+By default, most DBD drivers return true for a successful insert or update even if no rows were inserted or updated.
+(A do method call is successful so long as the SQL runs.)

 table : test